rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 ## 2. Display Virtual Account Number and Expiry Time

-To display the virtual account number, use `va_number` that retrieved from API response.
+To display the virtual account number, use the value of `va_number` retrieved from API response.

 ?> Read [here to simulate/test success payment](/en/technical-reference/sandbox-test.md#bank-transfer).